 What are 'favourable conditions?'

-Moms would be happy to note that mushrooms are rich in vitamins and minerals.
+Moms would be happy to note that mushrooms are rich in .
 They contain large amounts of vitamin B and potassium.
 Also, raw mushrooms are cholesterol free, fat free, and sodium free.
 They are also low in calories.
 Five medium-sized button mushrooms have only twenty calories.

 Mushrooms have a mild, meaty flavour, and absorb other flavours very well.
 Just like potatoes and apples, table mushrooms oxidize very quickly when exposed to air.
 If mushrooms are sliced and exposed to air for more than ten minutes, they quickly soften, and turn a brownish color.